 Content for internal email newsletters

-If your challenge is to engage readers who just happen to be employees, then a content strategy for your Internal communications newsletter is an important part of getting that engagement (opens and clicks).
+If your challenge is to engage readers who just happen to be employees, then a content strategy for your internal communications newsletter is an important part of getting that engagement.

 I say ‘just happen’ to be employees, because in the end people are people.
 And an email newsletter – no matter who it is aimed at – will succeed because it is full of information that is interesting, informative, entertaining, easy to navigate and read.